 Photo Credit: COSAFA Media

-Highlights of the match from COSAFA TV are below.
+Highlights from COSAFA TV are below.